The Big Wet: Northland roads closed, trees down and power out

 Serris said numerous Northland weather stations recorded hourly rainfall between 10mm to 12mm.
 "Anything over 6mm in an hour is classified as heavy rain," he said.

-The strongest wind gust in 12 years was recorded in Marsden Point off the coast of Bream Bay reaching speeds up to 135kmp/h - the highest in the region.
+The strongest wind gust in 12 years was recorded in Marsden Point off the coast of Bream Bay reaching speeds up to 135km/h - the highest in the region.

 Heading north, passage across the Mangamuka range was frustrated by slips and trees down.
 A motorist reported being able to pass along a single lane.